kerphi/bibcnrs-button/README.md

 # bibcnrs-button

-BibCNRS button for a short access to the fulltext shown near the found DOI in the visited pages
+BibCNRS button for a quick access to the fulltext shown near the found DOI in the visited pages

 ## Developers